© Dedraw Studio

-During the first or second meet-up of your new group, it’s a good idea to find out more about your local members to see what skills and knowledge they would be willing to share with the group at future meet-ups.
+During the first or second meet-up of your new group, it’s a good idea to find out more about your local members to see what skills and knowledge they would be willing to share with the group in the future.
 This can form the basis of a knowledge exchange session.
 Members can give a talk or lead a discussion on a topic which they have in-depth experience of, in exchange for learning something new from a fellow member at a future meet-up.

-Sessions might include a couple of members sharing their paths to publication, learning about marketing and self-promotion from an experienced member, or sharing tips and advice about speaking at literary festivals.
-Using your group’s knowledge and learning from your peers is a great way to boost your skillset, make new connections, and hone your approach to making the profession work for you.
+Sessions might include members sharing their paths to publication, learning about marketing and self-promotion from an experienced member, or sharing tips and advice about speaking at literary festivals.
+Using your group’s knowledge and learning from your peers is a great way to boost your skill set, make new connections, and hone your approach to making the profession work for you.

 The local group organiser role

-As a local group organiser, you’re part of a growing network of Society of Authors members across the UK organising meet-ups and online events that provide valuable opportunities for writers, illustrators and literary translators to build connections in their local area.
+As a local group organiser, you’re part of a growing network of Society of Authors members organising in person and online meet-ups which provide valuable opportunities for writers, illustrators and literary translators to build connections in their local area.

 Local group organisers discussion group